What is a Malware?

 How Does Malware Work?

 Malware can compromise systems in different ways.
-Although the type of malware varies, malware generally follows certain steps to achieve ist malicious goals:
+Although its types vary, it generally follows certain steps to achieve malicious goals:

 Infection

-Malware enters the system through security holes or vulnerabilities.
-This can be caused by opening infected email attachments, visiting compromised websites, downloading infected files, or exploiting vulnerabilities in a software or operating system.
+Infections enter the system through security holes or vulnerabilities.
+This can occur by opening infected email attachments, visiting compromised websites, downloading infected files, or exploiting vulnerabilities in software or operating systems.

 Installation

-The malware installs itself or hides inside a legitimate file to make it harder to detect.
-It may also use rootkit techniques to hide at deeper levels of the operating system, making it difficult to detect.
+These malicious programs install themselves or hide inside legitimate files to make them harder to detect.
+They may also use rootkit techniques to conceal themselves at deeper levels of the operating system, making detection difficult.

 Carrying out malicious activities